 Every bride-to-be wants to make their big day perfect.
 There’s the pressure to make it stand out and extra memorable so those in attendance will gush about it for years to come.
 This can make the whole planning process overwhelming and leave you feeling stressed, especially if you really have no idea where to start.

-To help you make the most out of this life-changing experience, here are 3 essential tips that will help you get started with planning your dream wedding and actually do it right.
+To help you make the most out of this life-changing experience, here are three essential tips that will help you get started with planning your dream wedding and actually do it right.

 Have a tentative guest list